 - 1. Pass the EPPP (with a scaled score of 500 [70%] or higher) - 2.
-Complete 4 project options (publications, grant submissions, teaching, intervention/training/dissemination, stats minor)
+Complete 4 project options (publication submissions, grant submissions, teaching, intervention/training/dissemination, stats minor)

-When a student has completed the project options listed above, send required documentation and a memorandum to the Comprehensive Exam Coordinator and graduate advisor signifying that the projects have been completed.
+When a student has completed the project options listed above, send required documentation to the to the DCT.
 When a student has passed all requirements of the comprehensive examinations, the student should petition the clinical faculty for admission into doctoral candidacy using Form GS5.1 (see below).